Trouton–Noble experiment: Trouton–Noble experiment

-where $\tau$ is the torque, $E$ the energy of the condenser, $\alpha$ the angle between the normal of the plate and the velocity.
+where $\tau$ is the torque, $E$ the energy of the capacitor, $\alpha$ the angle between the normal of the plate and the velocity.

 On the other hand, the assertion of special relativity that Maxwell's equations are invariant for all frames of reference moving at constant velocities would predict no torque (a null result).
 Thus, unless the aether were somehow fixed relative to the Earth, the experiment is a test of which of these two descriptions is more accurate.
 Its null result thus confirms Lorentz invariance of special relativity.

 However, while the negative experimental outcome can easily be explained in the rest frame of the device, the explanation from the viewpoint of a non-co-moving frame (concerning the question, whether the same torque should arise as in the "aether frame" described above, or whether no torque arises at all) is much more difficult and is called "Trouton–Noble paradox," which can be solved in several ways (see Solutions below).